bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bruno.md

 * Bruno gave up his teaching post at the Collegio Nazionale in 1861, having accepted a post at the Technical Institute the previous year.
 * One of Bruno's students, Corrado Segre, became his assistant in the mid 1880s.
 * All Bruno's publications deal with research into geometry.
-* Bruno had few friends and almost never left the circle of his family.
-* Bruno was a man of duty, playing for his family, servants, and students the role of benevolent despot.

 Born 21 June 1828, Mondovi (now Italy).
 Died 4 February 1893, Turin, Italy.